 Scope and Purpose

 The Diversity Workgroup was formed following the signing of the 2014 Chesapeake Bay Watershed Agreement and is tasked with meeting the Diversity Outcome: to identify stakeholder groups that are not currently represented in the leadership, decision-making and implementation of conservation and restoration activities and create meaningful opportunities and programs to recruit and engage them in the Bay Program's efforts.
 This goal encompasses all dimensions of diversity, including race, ethnicity, socio-economic status, national origin, citizenship, religion, age, physical abilities, gender, sexual identity and other factors.
-However, we are primarily focused on increasing representation of Black, Indigenous, and People of Color (BIPOC) who have been traditionally excluded from the Chesapeake Bay environmental field.
+However, we are primarily focused on increasing representation of those who have been traditionally excluded from the Chesapeake Bay environmental field, including Black, Indigenous, Latino/a/x, Asian, Middle Eastern and/or North African (MENA), Native Hawaiian and/or other Pacific Islander, and/or mixed communities.
 Our workgroup also leads efforts to incorporate diversity, equity, inclusion and justice (DEIJ) into the implementation of other goals and outcomes in the Chesapeake Bay Watershed Agreement.

 Who We Are

 We are employees of government agencies, non-profit, grassroots, and for-profit organizations, as well as community and environmental justice leaders who reside and work in the Chesapeake Bay watershed.
 We are diversity, equity, inclusion, and justice experts, hiring managers, and individuals who are passionate about advancing DEIJ in the work to conserve and restore the Chesapeake Bay and its waterways.

 Our Steering Committee